LucaFerraro00/NetworkAnalyzer/README.md

 #
 ## Documentation
-The documantation of the library is available [here](NetworkAnalyzer_Library/target/doc/network_analyzer_lib/index.html).

-The documenation can also be opened running the command:
+The documenation can be opened running the command:

  `cargo doc --open`